thinkjanis/thinkjanis.github.io/_posts/2017-08-14-the-case-for-switching-from-windows-to-linux.md

     </span>
   </a>
 </h1>
-<p class="is-size-5">I wrote a blog post on Medium about the main reasons why I started using Linux as my primary computer operating system.
+<p class="is-size-5">A Medium article about the main reasons why I started using Linux as my primary computer operating system.
 I discussed topics such as customization, security, and privacy.</p>